ZaneH/jenkins-docker-full/README.md

 ## Setup a Pipeline

 When Jenkins is ready, visit http://localhost:8080/ to setup your first job.
 The default admin credentials are `admin:admin`.
 Create a "Pipeline" with any name.
-Configure your Jenkinsfile to pull from SCM and provide credentials if necessary.
+Configure your Jenkinsfile to pull from your SCM (or this repo) and provide credentials if necessary.

 The `jenkins-agent` we built & ran before will already be connected to `jenkins-controller` as a build node by this point.
 Visit http://localhost:8080/manage/computer/ to manage